UniBreakfast/foreign-storage/README.md

 ```

 Removes all key/value pairs.
 Yours, everyone's.
 Returns true or throws an error.

-THIS WILL SIGNIFICANTLY LOWER YOUR CARMA IF SOMEBODY'S DATA IS LOST IN THE PROCESS AND HE OR SHE WASN'T ACTUALLY READY TO LOOSE IT!!!
+CAUTION!!!
+THIS WILL SIGNIFICANTLY LOWER YOUR CARMA IF SOMEBODY'S DATA IS LOST IN THE PROCESS AND HE OR SHE WASN'T ACTUALLY READY TO LOOSE IT!

 If you're going to use `foreignStorage`, be nice and play carefully!